When the ice melts

-Continue readingGreenland – The Inuit are being hit hard by the effects of climate change.
-Now that the sea ice is melting, part of their culture is also disappearing.
+Continue readingGreenland – We know the region mainly from the icebergs, polar bears and immense ice cap.
+Now that the sea ice is melting, part of the Inuit culture is also disappearing.

-Continue readingSweden – Climate change threatens Sami herders and their reindeer in Ammarnäs, northern Sweden.
-Changing weather patterns affect not only vulnerable nature, but also their culture and livelihoods.
+Continue readingSweden – Climate change threatens Sami herders and their reindeer in northern Sweden.
+Changing weather patterns affect not only the vulnerable nature, but also their culture and livelihood.

 Continue readingIsle of Kihnu – “Women’s island” is the nickname of Kihnu.
 “The last matriarchate,” Google lapses.
 Nobody mentions men.
 They stay invisible in the wings of women’s lives.
 An island with only women.
 That can not be true.
 It is not true either.